-Site M0063 in the Landsort Deep is today characterized by low bottom water oxygen concentrations, and these low-oxygen conditions have occurred to varying degrees throughout the Littorina stage of the Holocene.
-Foraminifers occur continuously downcore to nearly 30 mbsf and are often common to abundant to 20 mbsf, suggesting that oxygen levels were generally high enough for subsistence.
-The harsh conditions are nevertheless reflected in the low diversity of the fauna, which is dominated by opportunistic and stress-tolerant Elphidium spp., especially E. excavatum f. clavata and sometimes Elphidium excavatum f. selseyensis.
-The absence of more marine species during the middle Holocene suggests that bottom water salinity likely did not increase above 20 (Miettinen et al., 2014).
+Site M0063 in the Landsort Deep today is characterized by low bottom water oxygen concentrations, which also have occurred to varying degrees throughout the Littorina stage of Baltic Sea history during the Holocene.
+Foraminifers occur continuously downcore to ~30 mbsf and are often common to abundant to 20 mbsf, suggesting that oxygen levels were generally high enough for subsistence.
+The harsh conditions are nevertheless reflected in the low diversity of the fauna, which is dominated by opportunistic and stress-tolerant Elphidium spp., especially E. excavatum f. clavata and sometimes Elphidium excavatum f. selsevensis.
+The absence of more marine species during the middle Holocene suggests that bottom water salinity likely did not exceed 20 (Miettinen et al., 2014).